MuskanBartaula/kosh/README.md

 1. First we have to install **virtualenv** using **pip** `pip install virtualenv`

-2. Now let;s create a virtualenv
+2. Now let's create a virtualenv
 	`virtualenv venv`

 3. Don't forget to **activate** your virtaul environment